Toward Krylov-based holography in double-scaled SYK: Conclusions

 More specifically, motivated by the proposal that negative eigenvalues of the wormhole velocity operator signal a white-hole/firewall, we analyzed the dual boundary quantity, the growth rate of Krylov complexity in DSSYK, focusing on the coherent-state basis.
 We showed that these eigenvalues are determined by the imaginary parts of the coherent-state parameters.
 Using the HKLL bulk reconstruction method, we found that indications of a firewall are encoded in the negative eigenvalues.

 We then extended the dictionary to more refined quantities in the Krylov subspace.
 We argued that higher-order Krylov complexities naturally map onto connected replica wormholes, providing a bulk counterpart to R\'enyi-like refinements of operator growth.
 The logarithmic Krylov complexity is defined via the replica trick and probes wormhole saddles beyond the disconnected phase.
 Finally, we studied Krylov entropy, defined as the Shannon entropy of transition amplitudes.
-On the bulk side, we found that it equals the von Neumann entropy of the reduced density matrix obtained by tracing out baby universes in the third-quantization picture.
-Thus, the bulk dual of Krylov entropy quantifies the entanglement between the geodesic-length basis and the baby-universe basis, thereby measuring the information lost to the baby-universe sector.
+On the bulk side, we found that it equals the von Neumann entropy of the reduced density matrix obtained by tracing out baby universes in the third-quantization picture.\footnote{See \cite{Aguilar-Gutierrez:2025otq} for a different discussion on the von Neumann entropy of subsystems in DSSYK and Krylov complexity} Thus, the bulk dual of Krylov entropy quantifies the entanglement between the geodesic-length basis and the baby-universe basis, thereby measuring the information lost to the baby-universe sector.

 The holographic dualities discussed in this paper are summarized in Table~\ref{tab-summary}.
 This summary highlights the utility of the Krylov subspace as a boundary framework for diagnosing not only quantum chaos but also holographic duality.
 More broadly, the developments here reinforce the view that Krylov-based methods are powerful probes of operator growth and state spreading, and provide windows into the emergent structure of spacetime.